fancytigerdustball/python-terminal-tetris/README.md

 # python-terminal-tetris

 This 100% python program runs tetris in the terminal.

 A PyGame window detects key-presses and responds to events.

+The highscore is saved in a JSON file.

 ###   Installation